 As I began to re-parent myself, I realized that “educational violence” was not a family tradition that I wanted to continue.
 I wanted to break the cycle of generations past.

 “I love you but I hit you” was not the message I wanted to send my children.

 This is when I found Generation Mindful.

 Generation Mindful planted seeds for me to water and cultivate.
-I started to focus on connection to better regulate myself and to co-regulate with my children.
+I started to focus on connection to better regulate myself and to co-regulate with my child.
 As I gained more emotional freedom, I broke down personal barriers and repaired relationships.

 We are not the sum of our behaviors; a message often sent to my younger self with corporal punishment.
 I now see that when misbehavior rears its ugly (but inevitable) head, there is an unmet need lurking nearby.
 Misbehavior is an unmet need and instead of removing our love and attention, we can choose to connect.